Close

 Dear Shareholder,

-I have never seen it face such a global supply constraint that it has in terms of the sheer scarcity of semiconductors.
+In my last year's letter to you, I had written, "I have never seen… such a… sheer scarcity of semiconductors.
 No modern automobile can exist without a slew of semiconductor chips.
 Motorcycles and top-of-the-line electric vehicles like the Chetak are no exceptions.
-It is difficult to predict when this supply scarcity will end.
-But till then, this will constrain your Company's production volumes, as it will for all other automobile manufacturers.
+It is difficult to predict when this supply scarcity will end."
+Thankfully, this terrible supply scarcity was over by the end of the first quarter of FY2023.
+Thereafter, your Company was all set to increase substantially production and sales.

 Yours sincerely,